 The marine fish aquaculture sector in Southeast Asia seems to behind the rest of the world in the adoption of higher volume, industrial scale marine fish production, particularly when it comes to offshore cage aquaculture.
 This could be a good thing, as when the industry does change, it will learn from the lessons of other areas.
 However, if no planning is in place how to sell the higher volume of fish produced from such operations, the likelihood is that the first thing that will happen is that the domestic and regional market prices will crash.
 This workshop series was to help work with the various stakeholders in the marine fish industries in Malaysia, Indonesia, Vietnam and the Philippines (including an international buyer) on what they need to do to prepare for marketing marine fish to export (extra-regional) markets.
 This type of planning needs to take place before production plans are in place so we don’t see a repeat of the mistake where the product can be produced but the market has not been identified or developed.

-April 2017: Travel to northern Vietnam to discuss the “gold standard” In Pond Raceway System (IPRS) demonstration and meet with key stakeholders, including the VSA to discuss the upcoming marine fish workshop.
+April 2017: Traveled to northern Vietnam to discuss the “gold standard” In Pond Raceway System (IPRS) demonstration and meet with key stakeholders, including the VSA to discuss the upcoming marine fish workshop.

 April proved to be a very busy month administratively, but there was still an opportunity to travel to northern Vietnam for some key work with two stakeholders.
 Cargill is working with USSEC on promotion of the IPRS technology and VSA (Vietnam Seaproducers Association) is a cosponsor of the USSEC marine fish workshop to be held in May in HCMC, Vietnam.

-March 2017: Travel to Boston, USA to serve in the USSEC Aquaculture Advisory Council and attend the Seafood Expo North America in Boston, USA.
+March 2017: Traveled to Boston, USA to serve in the USSEC Aquaculture Advisory Council and attend the Seafood Expo North America in Boston, USA.

 There were two major activities that took place in Boston.
 The first was an annual Aquaculture Advisory Council meeting for USSEC which brings together key people from industry to try to identify important trends to pay attention to.
 USSEC has always been good at identifying issues “ahead of the curve” and this is part of that effort.